Return to Medical Topics Home Page

 1. Remove any other substances that might be stressing liver function (e.g. alcohol, high dietary carbohydrate intake, other prescription drugs).

 Homocysteine: Homocysteine levels may increase in relation to Niacin, as Niacin metabolism in the liver places a strain on the Methyl cycle.
 Specifically, SAMe is used up, methylating Niacin.
 It appears that the metabolic side effects of Niacin (elevated liver chemistries and blood sugar), and the rise in Homocysteine sometimes observed with Niacin treatment, are related to Methyl group depletion.
 In animals, Niacin wastes B6 and elevates Homocysteine, but these side effects do not occur, and Niacin’s lipid lowering benefit is maintained, if B6 is given along with Niacin.
-In humans, Methionine 1000 mg twice a day prevented the rise in blood glucose and liver chemistries seen in a control group that received Niacin alone.
-Homocysteine metabolism and Methyl cycle supplementation is discussed on the heartfixer.com website, but all of our patients are advised to take a broad-spectrum 6 tab/day multi that contains B6, folic acid, and B12, and if Homocysteine does rise, then additional steps can be taken (methylated B12, folate, or SAMe).
+In humans, Methionine (SAMe precursor) 1000 mg twice a day prevented the rise in blood glucose and liver chemistries seen in a control group that received Niacin alone.
+Homocysteine metabolism and Methyl cycle supplementation is discussed on the heartfixer.com website, but all of our patients are advised to take a broad-spectrum 6 tab/day multi that contains B6, folic acid, and B12.
+I may add in 50 mg of P-5-P (the active form of B6) as you begin niacin therapy.
+If Homocysteine does rise, then additional steps can be taken (methylated B12, folate, or SAMe).

 Abdominal Pain/Peptic Ulcer Disease/Pancreatitis: Rarely do we see this, but some people experience abdominal discomfort or GI dysfunction related to Niacin.